 Owners may register units as permanently exempt when smaller units are merged into larger ones, or when the building is condemned, demolished or boarded-up/burnt-out.
-DHCR annual registration data shows that 1,139 units were removed from the stabilized housing stock in 2006 due to these reasons, 12% more than the 1,017 units in 2005.
-(See Appendix 4)
+DHCR annual registration data shows that 1,321 units were removed from the stabilized housing stock in 2008 due to these reasons, just 1% more than in 2007.
+(See Appendix 5)